Federal Government Cybersecurity

 The Federal Cybersecurity Compliance Challenge

 Petronella Technology Group, Inc. was founded in 2002 and has spent more than two decades helping organizations navigate complex compliance requirements.
-Our founder, Craig Petronella, is a CMMC Certified Registered Practitioner (RP), a Licensed Digital Forensic Examiner, and an MIT-certified cybersecurity professional with 25+ years of hands-on experience.
-We have guided hundreds of federal contractors through NIST 800-171 assessments, CMMC readiness programs, and DFARS compliance initiatives.
-We understand the regulations, the assessment process, and the technical implementation at a level that few firms can match.
+Our founder, Craig Petronella, is a CMMC Certified Registered Practitioner (CRP), a NC Licensed Digital Forensic Examiner (License# 604180-DFE), an MIT-certified cybersecurity professional, and a Cybersecurity Expert Witness with 30+ years of hands-on experience.
+We have guided hundreds of federal contractors through NIST 800-171 assessments, CMMC readiness programs, DFARS compliance initiatives, and ITAR/EAR export control security implementations.
+Whether you need a full CMMC readiness program, a cybersecurity risk assessment, or a comprehensive penetration test to validate your security posture, Petronella Technology Group, Inc. delivers the expertise federal contractors demand.

 CMMC 2.0 Readiness & Certification Support